Skip to main content

 Looking after your medicine

-• Store the capsules in their original container in a place where the temperature stays below 25°C and protect from moisture.
+• If you need to store Metopirone®, please store in the original container in a cool dry place where the temperature stays below 25°C.

 6. Are there any side effects?